wesbarnett/thermint/README.md

 each set of dV/dl is split up into several blocks (5 by default) which are randomly selected with replacement for each free energy calculation.
 Five blocks are chosen by default under the assumption that your simulation will be at least five times the correlation time.
-The standard error is then estimated to be the bootstrap standard deviation.
+The uncertainty is then estimated to be the bootstrap standard deviation.
 The number of blocks can be changed with --nblocks.
 Choosing too many blocks will give an uncertainty which is much lower than the true uncertainty.